airbytehq/airbyte/docs/architecture/airbyte-specification.md

               ]
             }
             ```
-    * If you are using a data source that wraps an API with multiple different resources (e.g. `api/customers` and `api/products`) each route would correspond to a stream.
+    * If we are using a data source that wraps an API with multiple different resources (e.g. `api/customers` and `api/products`) each route would correspond to a stream.
 The json object returned by each route would be described in the `json_schema` field.
-        * e.g. In the case where the API has two endpoints `api/customers` and `api/producs` and each returns a list of json objects, the `AirbyteCatalog` might look like this.
-(Note: using the json schema standard for defining a stream allows you to describe nested objects.
-You are not constrained to a classic "table/columns" structure)
+        * e.g. In the case where the API has two endpoints `api/customers` and `api/products` and each returns a list of json objects, the `AirbyteCatalog` might look like this.
+(Note: using the json schema standard for defining a stream allows us to describe nested objects.
+We are not constrained to a classic "table/columns" structure)
             ```
             {
               "streams": [